esyede/rakit/packages/docs/data/helpers.md

 stop_measure('report', 'Monthly report');
 ```

-> The measurement result only shows up when the Debug Bar is active, so it is
+> The measurement is only recorded outside production mode and shows up on the
-> safe to leave these calls in place on production.
+> Debug Bar, so it is safe to leave these calls in place on production.